 If a company wants to manage an unmanaged device, then with the Android 12 version, they can easily enroll and support the device with a new feature that grants certificate management capabilities to third-party apps on unmanaged devices.

 Once the permission is granted, the certificate management program can simply make use of on-device key generation for managing certificates.
-These certificates can be used for any use case without managing a device using an EMM.
+These certificates can be used for any use case without managing an Android device using an EMM.
 Most importantly, the new update completely removes the need for end-users to manually install certificates themselves with a complex set of instructions.

 We are all incredibly excited about what the new Android 12 update may look like.
 But from the look of it, we can surely say the latest version has been designed to enhance the privacy of devices at work by providing enhanced security protocols.